U.S. companies miss earnings forecasts more than usual so far

 Sixty-seven percent of companies are exceeding revenue estimates so far, well above the average of 55 percent for a full season for the last four quarters, and above the 61 percent average since 2002, Thomson Reuters data showed.

-But revenue growth for the quarter was expected to have risen a meager 0.4 percent at the start of the reporting season.
+But revenue growth for the quarter was expected to have risen a meagre 0.4 percent at the start of the reporting season.
 That estimate is now up to 0.5 percent.

 To many strategists, the data is too incomplete to give a good picture of the reporting period.